-(2) This Act shall extend to a person conducting unauthorised operations that should be conducted under a mineral right or petroleum right, but which are not,.
+(2) This Act shall extend to a person conducting unauthorised operations that should be conducted under a mineral right or petroleum right.

 (3) Subsection (2) applies notwithstanding any consequences under the Mines and Minerals Act, 2009 and the Petroleum (Exploration and Production) Act, 2011 by reason of the person conducting unauthorised operations.